 Stephen noted that this is more research focused at present because the current relevant missions are research missions.

-Stephen suggested that this discussion be formally reported to CEOS Plenary, and that a request be transmitted by Plenary and via CGMS for additional membership AC-VC to reflect these additional activities.
+Stephen suggested that this discussion be formally reported to CEOS Plenary, noting the Workshop agreement that the coordination of Atmospheric CO2 observations take place within the existing AC-VC, and that a request be transmitted by Plenary and via CGMS for additional membership AC-VC to reflect these additional activities.
 He also asked that Mark include this in his Carbon Strategy timeline.